-Recognition given according to norms of re cognizability (Honneth 1993) cultural values of the commun achievements ity as background for the recognition of individual transformation/shifting of nor achievements and ways of life ns through societal struggles for rights, cultural UNIVERSITÄT CEDER Center for Lady Childhood Development and Tablection Research on in the context of the family: specific family forms l as families and to be included in the "field of ) discourse on the relationship bet and research: family as a learning tween family and institutions in educational policy g environment vs. family as a living environment → discourse about family and not with family possibilities and limits of a resea rch-based speaking for families?
-UNIVERSITÄT CEDER Center for Units Childhood Development and Talloodan Research
+- \ given according to norms of recognizability (Honneth 1993) - $\$ cultural values of the community as background for the recognition of individual achievements - \ transformation/shifting of norms through societal struggles for rights, cultural achievements and ways of life

+- \ societal debates about recognition in the context of the family: specific family forms claim their right to be recognized as families and to be included in the "field of normalcy" (Link 1999; transl.: DK) - discourse on the relationship between family and institutions in educational policy and research: family as a learning environment vs. family as a living environment - → discourse about family and not with family - \ possibilities and limits of a research-based speaking for families?